amphora/PatentSafe-Uploader/patentsafe_submission_api.md

 In addition each fetch-target may specific any additional command line options to be passed to the prince process used to fetch and convert the url to a PDF.

+So if there's a file called bbc.xml then this will get the front page `python3 submit_url.py test.morescience.com simonc --metadata a,4 bbc`

+## Security Considerations
+Note that having Fetch Target defined on the server's file system is a security measure.
+Bear in mind that if you authenticate to the external system in the Fetch Target, and anyone can cause a page from that web site to end up in PatentSafe owned by any user.
+Considering naming your Fetch Targets with something unguessable/random as they are essentially a secret.

 # User Creation
 Allows an external application to create users in PatentSafe.